Wesleyan-Soft-Robots-Lab/Lab-Handbook/README.md

 * At the end of the semester, transfer the ownership of all data that you have uploaded to the Google Drive to the professor.
 * Participate in lab cleanup.
 * Ensure that all of your work is fully documented by having another student in the lab check your documentation and, if possible, attempt to follow your procedures.

+## Purchasing

+## Summer work